keerin/keerin.github.io/_posts/2016-04-23-daily-update-2.md

 ---
 ## Blog to track progress

 You are looking at it!
 Not messing about with themes and things right now.
-Let's go for the default theme, and improve when the more important thigns have been sorted.
+Let's go for the default theme, and improve when the more important things have been sorted.

 ## Wrapping up existing projects